 What is the interest rate paid on RDs?

 This is one of the most common RD FAQ.
 The interest rate offered on RDs is directly correlated to the prime rate of the Reserve Bank of India (RBI) and is compounded and credited to the account on a quarterly basis.
-Rates currently range from 7.5% to 9.00%.
+Rates currently range from 5.25% to 9%.